 Food can not be missed whenever there is a celebration in Catalonia, For Sant Joan we eat the coca de sant Joan.
 This is a sweet flat crispy bread topped with candied fruit that can contain ingredients as tasty as custard, pine nuts or yoghurt.
 It is traditionally eaten on the night of the 23rd or the 24th and you will see it in all of Barcelona’s patisseries.

 Motorbikes are a huge tradition in Barcelona so it is no surprise that a lot of the Spanish competitors come from Catalonia.
 The Moto GP race takes place at Circuit de Barcelona, in the town of Montmeló, 25 Km North of of the city.
 You can book the 3-day ticket with discounts for seniors and family packs are also available.
 Marc Márquez, Valentino Rossi, Jorge Lorenzo, Dani Pedrosa… all will be competing, which will thrill the motorbike enthusiasts.

-Festa Major del Casc Antic (15th June to 1st July)
+Festa Major del Casc Antic (weekend of 29th June)

 The old city neighbourhoods of Sant Pere, Santa Caterina and La Ribera all get together for the festival of Saint Peter.
 It is a fantastic opportunity to see Catalan traditions in action: Castells, correfocs, sardanes, gegants… Don’t be surprised if on a visit to the wonderful Basilica of Santa Maria del Mar a couple of giant figures are dancing inside or if, once you get out, you get caught on a parade of dragons, devils and fire.
 My advice is just join in and have fun!